ohapkinda/obsidian-card-explorer/README.md

 1. Clone this repository: `git clone https://github.com/ohapkinda/obsidian-card-explorer.git`
 2. Open the `demo-vault` folder in Obsidian
-3. Enable the Card Explorer plugin in Community Plugins settings
+3. Enable the Cards Explorer plugin in Community Plugins settings
 4. Click the "layout-grid" icon to see the plugin in action!

 The demo vault includes: